 GNU Terry Pratchett.
 Show user when 'Clacks-Overhead' appears in HTTP headers.

-NOTE: See paragraph 1 at the bottom of this description regarding required permissions.
+NOTE: This extension does not collect any data or send any information anywhere.
+See paragraph 1 at the bottom of this description regarding required permissions.

 To quote the twitter account of the great man himself: